Presenting The Brickworms: Ralf, Gel and Raudi

 At the same time, they introduced their first batch of self-developed models or so-called MOCs (my own creations).
 These are offered including instructions, but the instructions can be bought separately if desired.
 Then the customer faces the challenge of sourcing the bricks required to build the model him/herself.

 Ralf will kick things off with an interesting story of how his life has always been connected to the brick patented way back in 1958.
 Then, Gel will take over with her memories of LEGO®.
-The third team member is our dog Raudi, who also loves LEGO® in his own way.
+The third team member was, until 15th May 2022, our dog Raudi, who also loved LEGO® in his own way.

 The list of people involved in this venture will undoubtedly expand over time.
-Today, however, in June 2019, we cannot reveal any more.
+Today, however, in May 2022, we still cannot reveal any more.

 My story is closely linked to LEGO®.
 After reading it, you won’t be at all surprised about this new adventure we are now embarking on – or we simply have to embark on.